Bone pain or tenderness

 Aches and pains in bones; Pain - bones

-Bone pain is seen less commonly than joint pain
+Bone pain is less common than joint pain

 and muscle pain

 .
-The source of bone pain may be obvious, as in a fracture
+The source of bone pain may be clear, such as from a fracture

 following an accident.
-Or it may be more subtle, such as cancer that spreads (metastasizes
+Other causes, such as cancer that spreads (metastasizes

-Bone pain can occur with many injuries or conditions:
+Bone pain can occur with injuries or conditions such as:

 - Cancer in the bones (primary malignancy)